sup-heliotrope/sup/README.txt

 - Scalability to massive amounts of email.
 Immediate startup and operability, regardless of how much amount of email you have.
-  (At least, once everything's been indexed.)

-- Immediate full-text search of your entire email archive, using the full Ferret query langauge.
-Search over message bodies, labels,
+- Immediate full-text search of your entire email archive, using the Ferret query langauge.
+Search over message bodies, labels, from: and
-  from: and to: fields, or any combination thereof.
+  to: fields, or any combination thereof.

 - Thread-centrism.
 Operations are performed at the thread, not the message level.
 Entire threads are manipulated and viewed (with